rndmorris/Salis-Arcana/docs/bugfixes.md

 Runed Stone (shock traps in Outer Lands) will not attempt to shock players in Creative Mode.

-## Localize the "Missing Prerequisites" Message
+## Localize Chat Messages on the Client

-**Config option:** `localizeMissingPrereqsMessage`
+**Config option:** `fixClientSideLocalization`

-When right-clicking completed research without the necessary prerequisites to claim the research, the message displayed in chat will be displayed in the client's language rather than always English.
+All messages displayed in chat will be displayed in the client's language rather than the language of the server.